 3.4.5 MGL deal capture

-There are three types of metal deals: LME trades cleared by the London Clearing House, ‘LCH’, OTC trades and physical trades.
+There are three types of metal deals: LME trades, OTC trades and physical trades.
 Trading is in futures, options and physical metals.
+The company also undertakes FX trades but only where their clients have confirmed in writing to them that these trades are to hedge their underlying stock positions, in order to avoid becoming an ISD company (and hence being subject to further regulations).

 Key risks